» Thread #0282: COMMENCE.

 Juhan-A Freelancers retrieved, at great personal and collective risk, a survivor from the Freemark restricted zone.
 This survivor was observed walking an unvarying circuit that ranged between half a mile and six miles from the Heart of Rage epicentre, well within the cataclysmic zone.

-This individual has been identified as the field cypher of Victor squadron in Haggard company, Freemark Enclave.
+This individual was identified as the field cypher of Squad Victor in Haggard Company, of Freemark Enclave.
 All four Freelancers of Haggard Victor are recorded as missing/killed in action in the fall of Freemark.
 I.D made by Freelancer S_______, Juhan-B, formerly of Haggard Reefer.

 The cypher is physically healthy but has suffered massive psychic breach through excessive, continuous exposure to the Anthem of Creation.
 The symptoms and ravings suggest that the victim's reality perception is trapped in a recursive temporal continuum, forced to relive the same sequence of events over and over.
 This case is exceptionally resistant: we're unable to break the continuum using the usual methods of deep reasoning or contradictory stimuli.